mhe98xmuh/CourseForgeAI/README.md

-An Android application for importing scattered local training course files and displaying them in organized lists with progress percentages. # CourseForgeAI
+An Android application for importing scattered local training course files and displaying them in organized lists with Achievement percentages. # CourseForgeAI